17/07/2008

 One of Al Qaradawi’s controversial viewpoints some years ago was of the council itself, which he described as weak, and called for the council to include highly qualified Islamic ulema in order to revive it.
 Al Qaradawi stated that the council’s weakness was proof of Al Azhar’s weakness and stagnation and its inability to develop.
 This caused much controversy among the ulema of Al Azhar and pushed some people to accuse to Al Qaradawi of suffering from jealousy.

-This comes within the context of the Council’s recent agreement to increase the number of non-Egyptian members following mounting criticism because of the council suspending its policy that stipulates that 20 members must be selected from outside of Egypt, in addition to 30 Egyptian members.
+This comes within the context of the Council’s recent agreement to increase the number of non-Egyptian members following mounting criticism because of the council suspending its policy that stipulates that 20 members must be selected from outside of

 Four new non-Egyptian members have been elected; Dr Al Qaradawi, who is a Qatari national of Egyptian origin; Dr Muhammad Rashid Qabbani, the Grand Mufti of Lebanon; Sheikh Hammudah Annahar, the mufti of Yemen; and Dr Muhammad Ahmad al Salih, member of the Scientific Council of Imam Muhammad Bin Saud Islamic University in Saudi Arabia.